gadenbuie/epoxy/pkgdown/index.md

 ````

 <blockquote>
 The movie *Back to the Future Part II* was released in **1989**.
 It
-earned $118,450,002 with a budget of $40,000,000, and it features movie
+earned \$118,450,002 with a budget of \$40,000,000, and it features
-stars Michael J. Fox, Christopher Lloyd, Lea Thompson and Thomas F.
+movie stars Michael J. Fox, Christopher Lloyd, Lea Thompson, and Thomas
-Wilson.
+F. Wilson.
 </blockquote>

 Learn more about `epoxy` chunks – and its siblings `epoxy_html` and
 `epoxy_latex` – in [Getting
 Started](https://pkg.garrickadenbuie.com/epoxy/articles/epoxy.html).
 Or
-read more about epoxy’s inline formatting in `?epoxy_style_inline`.
+read more about epoxy’s inline formatting in `?epoxy_transform_inline`.

 ## Installation